wcervin/kanizsa-agent-adjective/README.md

 ### **Platform Communication**
 The Adjective Agent integrates seamlessly with the Kanizsa platform:

-1. **Receives requests** from the MCP Server or directly from the platform
+1. **Receives requests** from the AI Orchestrator or directly from the platform
 2. **Analyzes photos** using AI to generate descriptive adjectives
 3. **Returns results** with confidence scores and processing metadata
 4. **Provides monitoring** and health information